The Beautician and the Beast: Plot

 The film opens with an animated sequence in which a prince awakens a princess with a kiss, though she rejects his romantic advances and runs away.
 The scene shifts to live action beautician Joy Miller, who teaches at a New York City beauty school.
 One of her students accidentally sets the classroom ablaze by igniting hair spray with a cigarette.
 She escorts her class and some caged animals to safety, prompting the New York Post to run a headline praising Joy as a hero.
 Ira Grushinsky, a diplomat from the Eastern European country Slovetzia, mistakes Joy for a science teacher after seeing a newspaper photo.
 He hires her as a tutor for the four children of Boris Pochenko, Slovetzia's dictator.
 However, she misinterprets his job offer as teaching hairstyling.
 Although she has never heard of the country, she accepts the job despite her initial hesitation.
 After arriving at Slovetzia, Ira is surprised to discover Joy's true identity, but she convinces him to keep it a secret.

 Despite making a bad first impression with Boris, Joy gets along with his children Katrina, Karl, Masha, and Yuri.
 While teaching them about life outside Slovetzia, she also helps them to gain confidence in themselves.
 She learns about Katrina's relationship with Alek, the leader of the youth rebellion, and encourages Karl to pursue his dream of becoming an artist.
 Joy frequently clashes with Pochenko, who is disturbed by her independence and his inability to frighten her.
-Joy and Katrina go to a nightclub which also operates as a base for those planning the rebellion; Prime Minister Leonid Kleis follows the pair and arrests Alek.
+Joy and Katrina go to a nightclub which also operates as a base for those planning the rebellion; Prime Minister Leonid Kleist follows the pair and arrests Alek.